Skip to primary navigation Skip to content Skip to footer

 How to Fit Your Scuba Mask

 How your scuba mask fits can make or break a dive!
-Have you ever had one of those fantastic dives where your rental equipment was great, the abundance of sea life blew you away, BUT, your scuba diving mask gave you issues?
+Have you ever had one of those fantastic dives where your rental equipment was great, and the abundance of sea life blew you away, but your scuba diving mask gave you issues?

 We help our Maui scuba diving guests find a suitable dive mask and explain ways to wear it.
 How to fit your scuba mask is a skill that ensures your dive does not get impeded by a preventable problem.
 For tips on how to defog your diving mask, you can visit our blog post, How to Defog Your Mask For Good!